Reintegrating a pupil after a suspension: guidance

 You should have a reintegration strategy for suspended pupils

-While it's not a statutory requirement, the DfE's guidance on suspensions and exclusions states that you should have a plan to help pupils return successfully to school life.
+While it's not a statutory requirement, paragraph 27 of the DfE's guidance on suspensions and exclusions states that you should have a plan to help pupils return successfully to school life.

 Use these strategies when a pupil: